 Applicants are required to submit the following materials:

-- Submit a 2-3 page personal statement (as an electronic attachment) with this application form or as an email attachment to email@example.com.
+- A 2-3 page personal statement and one page resume (as an electronic attachment with the application or as an e-mail attachment to email@example.com).

-- Applicants must have a reportable Law School Admission Test (LSAT) score.
-Applicants for the 2013 entering class must take the LSAT no later than the June 2013 test administration and are encouraged to register for an earlier administration.
+- A reportable Law School Admission Test (LSAT) score.
+Applicants for the fall entering class must take the LSAT no later than the June test administration, and are encouraged to register for an earlier administration.
 Frequently asked questions about JD-NEXT may be found on our FAQ page here.

 - Two letters of recommendation that address the applicant’s character, academic ability, and potential for successful completion of a rigorous law school program.
 Letters may be sent to LSAC to be included with the CAS report, or mailed directly to AJMLS.
 Letters from family members may not be used as one of the two mandatory letters.

-The law school accepts applications year round and does not have application deadlines; however, applicants are encouraged to apply as early as possible in order to complete the admissions process in a timely manner and to ensure consideration prior to the class becoming full.
+The Fall 2024 application is open from September 1, 2023 to July 22, 2024.
+Applicants are encouraged to apply as early as possible in order to complete the admissions process in a timely manner and ensure consideration prior to the class becoming full.

-All applicants are required to take the Law School Admissions Test (LSAT) and to have their test scores reported to the law school.
+All applicants are required to take the Law School Admissions Test (LSAT) and to have their test scores reported to the Law School.
 The score must be no more than five years old at the time an application is considered by the Admissions Committee.
-The LSAT is offered four times a year at numerous locations around the World.
-Registration materials for the test may be obtained by calling (215) 968-1001 or writing Law Services, Box 2000, 661 Penn St., Newton, PA 18940-0098 or on the web at www.lsac.org.
+FAQ about the LSAT may be found here.

-Students who previously attended Atlanta’s John Marshall Law School and who have not been in attendance at the law school for more than one year must complete the admissions process in the same manner as any other applicant.
+Students who previously attended Atlanta’s John Marshall Law School (AJMLS), and have not been in attendance at AJMLS for more than one year, must complete the admissions process in the same manner as any other applicant.
 To be eligible for readmission, the former student must meet all admissions standards applicable at the time of reapplication.
-It is essential that all time and all activities since the previous enrollment be accounted for in the new application.
+It is essential that all time and activity since the student’s previous enrollment be accounted for in the new application.